 In the third act, the main character is dealing with the choice(s) she made in act two, and readers get a glimpse of how she is handling her new life, or at least her new normal.

-Here is a chart that you can use to begin thinking about your plot and subplots.
-You’ll likely want to expand on this in another format later as you add more detail.
+Here is a chart that you can use to begin thinking about your plot using the three-act structure and how some of your characters will fit in.
+You’ll likely want to expand this in another format later as you add more detail.

 How to Create A Plot With Multiple Points Of View